 Can you explain how the 10 modules are covered in the 40 hours of required didactic time?
 How are the independent application hours allocated?

-10 Modules are split over 100 hours (40 hours of didactic units + 60 hours of independent application activity hours) based on the percent a topic is covered in the ABLM competencies - see ablm.org/how-to-certify.
+10 Modules are split over 100 hours (40 hours of didactic units + 60 hours of application activity hours) based on the percent a topic is covered in the ABLM competencies - see ablm.org/how.

 Is the LMRC specifically designed for certain types of medical specialties?

-The curriculum is designed to be implemented in ALL primary care specialties and surgical specialties.
-At present, it is largely focused on adult health considerations, but we hope to expand the curriculum to incorporate more pediatric content in the future.
+The curriculum is designed to be implemented in ALL specialties.
+At present, it is largely focused on adult health considerations, however, unique content is in development to meet other specialty and sub-specialty educational needs.
 We are open to considering all specialty site applications.

 Does the curriculum include other aspects of medicine, say from Integrative Medicine, Functional Medicine, and others?

-The LMRC has been designed to address the competencies of the ABLM certification exam found at ablm.org/how-to-certify.
+The LMRC has been designed to address the competencies of the ABLM certification exam found at ablm.org/how.

 Are all residents required to complete the entire LMRC?

-When a site adopts the LMRC, we request that all residents complete the 40 didactic units for the Educational requirements and the 400 lifestyle medicine patient encounters for the Practicum requirements.
-Then, residents who desire to qualify for the ABLM certification exam by completing ALL of the LMRC requirements can opt in to complete the following remaining requirements: 60 hours of independent application activities, 20 hours of intensive therapeutic lifestyle change program exposure and 20 hours of group facilitation exposure.
+When a site adopts the LMRC, we hope that all residents complete the 40 didactic units for the Educational requirements and the 400 lifestyle medicine patient encounters for the Practicum requirements.
+Then, residents who desire to qualify for the ABLM certification exam by completing ALL of the LMRC requirements can opt in to complete the following remaining requirements: 60 hours of application activities, 20 hours of intensive therapeutic lifestyle change program experience and 20 hours of group facilitation experience.
+A site may choose to implement a unique Lifestyle Medicine track that residency can opt into as a special point of interest in order to complete the full LMRC.
 The goal is for each LMRC site to require all incoming residents to complete the full LMRC within 3-5 years of site adoption.